Tamar Braxton Accused Of Faking Vince Herbert ‘Love Child’ As Publicity Stunt

 Tamar allegedly took to Instagram on March 9 to launch a scathing attack on an Instagram user who claimed that she is the mother of Herbert’s 7-year-old daughter, but some fans are claiming that the drama may be nothing more than a publicity stunt.

-Notably, BET reported that Braxton slammed the love child accusations on Instagram in a lengthy and scathing post, but some on social media are accusing the star of commenting on the accusations to get attention ahead of the new season of her family’s reality show, Braxton Family Values.
+Notably, BET reported that Braxton slammed the love child accusations on Instagram in a seriously lengthy and scathing post, but some social media are accusing the star of commenting on the accusations to get attention ahead of the new season of her family reality show Braxton Family Values.

-A number of Twitter user accused Braxton, who’s no stranger to Instagram drama following her firing from The Real last year, of having “made up” the drama on social media.
-Some people suggested that Tamar commented on the supposed love child accusations surrounding Herbert and then promptly deleted her post as a publicity stunt.
+A number of Twitter user accused Braxton, who’s no stranger to Instagram drama following her firing from The Real last year, of having “made up” the drama on social media, suggesting that Tamar commented on the supposed love child accusations surrounding Herbert and then promptly deleted her post as a publicity stunt.

 “Why did Tamar go all out her way to make a fake page and conjure up a story about Vince having a love child?
 Oh b****,” Twitter user @U_NlQUE hit back at Braxton, accusing the reality star of potentially setting up the Instagram account as a publicity stunt.